-- 1. A converter with an oscillator connected to an AC voltage supply via a first phase input terminal and a neutral conductor or a second phase input terminal comprises: the first phase input terminal of the converter for connecting the phase through a first node to a cathode of a first diode as well 35 as to an anode of a second diode, where the first diode has an anode connected through a third node to an anode of a third diode as well as to a first output terminal of the converter, wherein a cathode of the third diode is connected through a fourth node to an anode of a fourth diode as well 40 as to the neutral conductor or to the second phase input terminal of the converter as well as to a second output terminal of the converter, wherein the fourth diode has a cathode connected to a third output terminal of the converter and through a second node to a cathode of the second diode, 45 wherein between the second node and the third node one or more mutually parallelized oscillator circuits comprising a bifilar coil with a first winding and a second winding, and at least one capacitor, are connected; wherein - the oscillator circuit is connected so that the first winding 50 of the bifilar coil through the first capacitor and the first end of the second winding of the bifilar coil are connected to the third node, while the other end of the first winding of the bifilar coil and the other end of the second winding of the bifilar coil through the second 55 capacitor are connected to the second node. - 2.
-A converter with an oscillator connected to an AC voltage supply via a first phase input terminal and a neutral conductor or a second phase input terminal comprises the first phase input terminal of the converter for connecting the 60 phase through a first node to a cathode of a first diode as well as to an anode of a second diode, where the first diode has an anode connected through a third node to an anode of a third diode as well as to a first output terminal of the converter, wherein a cathode of the third diode is connected 65 through a fourth node to an anode of a fourth diode as well as to the neutral conductor or to the second phase input terminal of the converter as well as to a second output terminal of the converter, wherein the fourth diode has a cathode connected to a third output terminal of the converter and through a second node to a cathode of the second diode, wherein between the second node and the third node one or more mutually parallelized oscillator circuits comprising a bifilar coil with a first winding and a second winding, and at least one capacitor, are connected; wherein the oscillator circuit is connected so that the first ends of the first winding of the bifilar coil and of the second winding of the bifilar coil are directly connected to the third node and the other ends of the first winding of the bifilar coil and of the second winding of the bifilar coil are connected through at least one capacitor to the second node.
+1. A converter with an oscillator connected to an AC voltage supply via a first phase input terminal and a neutral conductor or a second phase input terminal comprises: the first phase input terminal of the converter for connecting a phase through a first node to a cathode of a first diode as well as to an anode of a second diode, where the first diode has an anode connected through a third node to an anode of a third diode as well as to a first output terminal of the converter, wherein a cathode of the third diode is connected through a fourth node to an anode of a fourth diode as well as to the neutral conductor or to the second phase input terminal of the converter as well as to a second output terminal of the converter, wherein the fourth diode has a cathode connected to a third output terminal of the converter and through a second node to a cathode of the second diode, wherein between the second node and the third node one or more mutually parallelized oscillator circuits comprising a bifilar coil having a first branch with a first winding and a second branch with a second winding, and at least one capacitor, are connected; wherein the oscillator circuit is connected so that the first winding of the bifilar coil through a first capacitor and a first end of the second winding of the bifilar coil are connected to the third node, while a second end of the first winding of the bifilar coil and a second end of the second winding of the bifilar coil through a second capacitor are connected to the second node.

+2. A converter with an oscillator connected to an AC voltage supply via a first phase input terminal and a neutral conductor or a second phase input terminal comprises the first phase input terminal of the converter for connecting a phase through a first node to a cathode of a first diode as well as to an anode of a second diode, where the first diode has an anode connected through a third node to an anode of a third diode as well as to a first output terminal of the converter, wherein a cathode of the third diode is connected through a fourth node to an anode of a fourth diode as well as to the neutral conductor or to the second phase input terminal of the converter as well as to a second output terminal of the converter, wherein the fourth diode has a cathode connected to a third output terminal of the converter and through a second node to a cathode of the second diode, wherein between the second node and the third node one or more mutually parallelized oscillator circuits comprising a bifilar coil having a first branch with a first winding and a second branch with a second winding, and at least one capacitor, are connected; wherein the oscillator circuit is connected so that the first ends of the first winding of the bifilar coil and of the second winding of the bifilar coil are directly connected to the third node and second ends of the first winding of the bifilar coil and of the second winding of the bifilar coil are connected through the at least one capacitor to the second node.